openjs-foundation/cross-project-council/README.md

 ### OpenJS Collaboration spaces

 The following are official OpenJS Collaboration spaces.
-If you are interested in fostering collaboration with the support of the OpenJS foundation through a collaboration space, plear read our [Collaboration Space Progression](./proposals/stage-0/COLLABORATION_NETWORK/COLLABORATION_SPACE_PROGRESSION.md) document, or contact any CPC member with questions.
+If you are interested in fostering collaboration with the support of the OpenJS foundation through a collaboration space, please read our [Collaboration Space Progression]

 ## CPC Meetings